-Can the "sunshine vitamin" help with irritable bowel syndrome?
+Can the "sunshine vitamin" help with acne and irritable bowel syndrome?

 The "sunshine vitamin", or Vitamin D, has been a super star vitamin in the spotlight lately.
 Deficiency of this vitamin has been implicated in promoting progression of cancer (1), obesity (2), mood disorders/PMS (3,4), osteoporosis (5) and so much more!
 Given that over one billion people are vitamin d deficient worldwide.
 Risk for deficiency of this vitamin increases when a person (a) does not spend enough time outdoors/in the sun and/or lives in a place of higher latitude, (b) does not consume vitamin-d containing foods (fortified milk/milk alternative products, eggs, fish), (3) is older age, (4) is female or (5) has darker skin (6).

 So if deficiency of this vitamin is associated with so many chronic conditions, can vitamin d help with irritable bowel syndrome?